Living Well Is the Best Revenge: Release

 The following day, the band held an interview with AbsolutePunk where they discussed their disintegrating relationship with Drive-Thru and their appraisal of MCA.
 It was removed and later reappeared on the website Born Backwards a few days later.
-When Punknews.org reported on the interview, a firm on behalf of Drive-Thru threatened to sue some of their users for libel if they didn't remove specific comments.
+When Punknews.org reported on the interview, a firm on behalf of Drive-Thru threatened to sue some of their users for libel if they did not remove specific comments.
 Shortly afterwards, Drive-Thru posted their response directly on Born Backwards.
+Rann said the label's response was "really terrible because not only was it a completely different thing about personal things but on top of it, it wasn’t even true".
 On May 6, the group filmed a music video for "Like a Movie" with director Ross Richardson in Los Angeles.
 The clip was posted online to the band's website at the end of the month.

-In June, the band toured across Europe on the Deconstruction Tour.
+In June, the band toured across Europe as part of the Deconstruction Tour, and then trekked through the continent with the Movielife.
 In August, the group performed at the Reading and Leeds Festivals in the UK.
 In September and October, the group went on a headlining US tour, titled the Best Revenge Tour.
 They were supported by Taking Back Sunday, Recover and Armor for Sleep.
 To help promote the tour, the band held a contest where a person could win signed memorabilia and a personal phone call.
 Partway through the trek, Taking Back Sunday were forced to drop off and were replaced by the Reunion Show.
 Following this, the group embarked on a UK tour with Recover to close the year.
 In April 2003, the group performed at Skate and Surf Fest.
 Between early July and early September, the group supported Reggie and the Full Effect on their headlining US tour.